-For six decades, the Japan-America Society has brought Japan to the Nation’s Capital community.
+For over six decades, the Japan-America Society has brought Japan to the Nation’s Capital community.
 Since the beginning, the Society has been a grassroots organization – a place dedicated to bringing Japan and America closer together through the people of both countries.

 - Sakura Matsuri – Japanese Street Festival, which began in 1957, now brings together over 25,000 people each spring